 Made up of inter-related but self-contained short stories, The Dark Object explores the tension between the restraint of narrative form, and the explosion of ontic instability.
 It aims not to subsume fantasy into the everyday, but rather demonstrate that everything is real, and the everyday is fantastical.

 Katrina Palmer is an artist and writer living in London.
-She has recently been awarded by Artangel and BBC Radio 4 one of the first Open commissions 2013.

 Published as part of Book Works’ Semina series (No.5).
 Edited by Stewart Home.